 The fight in Ottawa for property rights and procedural fairness concerns us all

-There is a fight for property rights and procedural fairness in Ottawa taking place right now that you may not know about but concerns us all.
+There is a fight for property rights and procedural fairness in Ottawa taking place right now that you may not know about.

 While the Canadian gun community continues to demand credible work on crime, the Coalition for Gun Control demonizes legal gun owners.
 Canadians know it isn’t duck hunters and sport shooters committing violence in Toronto.
 And so does Wendy.
 Reject her hate. 🇨🇦👇🏻👇🏻👇🏻#hatespeech pic.twitter.com/JyiowTOmDE— Tracey Wilson (@TWilsonOttawa) August 7, 2019